Superman & Lois: Home media

 Beginning March 5, 2021, extended versions of episodes of Superman & Lois started streaming on The CW's app and website a day after the release of an episode.
 The entire first season became available on HBO Max on September 17, 2021.
 The second season was made available on July 29, 2022.
 The third season was released on the rebranded Max streaming service on July 28, 2023.
 The fourth season was released on January 1, 2025.

 Season one of the series was released on Blu-ray and DVD in the U.S. on October 19, 2021.
 Season two was released on September 27, 2022.
 The third season was released on June 11, 2024.
 The fourth season as well as the complete series was released on April 1, 2025.

 Reception

 Critical response

-On Rotten Tomatoes, the series has an approval rating of 88%.
+On Rotten Tomatoes, the series has an approval rating of 88%, with an average rating of 7.8/10.
 The website's critical consensus reads "Though it may be a bit too grounded for some viewers, Superman & Lois draws strength from unexpected places – without skimping on the action – to carve its own path in a crowded superhero universe."
-On Metacritic, it has a weighted average score of 65 out of 100 based on 16 reviews, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 65 out of 100 based on 18 reviews, indicating "generally favorable reviews".